County Fiscal Vision

 Today, there is effectively no medium-term strategy and few guideposts to navigate this future.

-Please find below for review and consideration material prepared by the Committee that addresses these conclusions and seeks to facilitate policy change.
+Please find below for review and consideration material prepared by the project group that addresses these conclusions and seeks to facilitate policy change.